What is Budgeting?

 - Objectives are basically your goals, e.g., increasing the amount each customer spends at your retail store.

 - Then, you develop one or more strategies to achieve your goals.
 The company can increase customer spending by expanding product offerings, sourcing new suppliers, promotion, etc.

 - You need to track and evaluate the effectiveness of the strategies, using relevant measures.
 For example, you can measure the average weekly spending per customer and average price changes as inputs.

 - Finally, you should set targets that you would like to reach by the end of a certain period.
-The targets should be quantifiable and time-based, such as an increase in the volume of sales or an increase in the number of products sold.
+The targets should be quantifiable and time-based, such as an increase in the volume of sales or an increase in the number of products sold by a certain time.

 Goals of the Budgeting Process